mcraken/platform/README.md

    ],
 }
 ```
-As you would have deducted already, the demonstrated search operation is targeted for a model annotated with "news".
+As you might have deducted already, the demonstrated search operation is targeted for a model annotated with "news".
 The key has a projection on news title and body only.The dataset starts at entry 5 and extends up to 10 models length.
 The criteria section of this search key consists of 3 parts where one of them is logical in nature.
 The search key retrieves all the news marked with an arabic language after the first of May, 2004.
 Each search criterion consists of a property name and a target value.
 The structure of the property name is criterionNumber_operationName(field).
 The search key also demonstrates a logical operation in the thrid criterion, the format of a logical criterion is as follows criterionNumber_lg(criterion1, criterion2 ... criterionN).
+The value filed of the logical criterion hold the required logical operation.

 Now lets take a look at a search operation in action starting with the model repository